ryandotsmith/l2met/readme.md

 L2met receives HTTP requests that contain a body of RFC5424 formatted data.
 Commonly data is drained into l2met by [logplex](https://github.com/heroku/logplex) or [log-shuttle](https://github.com/heroku/log-shuttle).
 Once data is delivered, l2met extracts and parses the individual log lines using the [log conventions](https://github.com/ryandotsmith/l2met/wiki/Usage#log-conventions) and then stores the data in redis so that outlets can read the data and build metrics.
 The librato_outlet is the most popular and will put all of your metrics into your Librato account.

-For information regarding usage, archetecture, and administration, checkout the project's wiki.
+Checkout the wiki for information related to: [usage](https://github.com/ryandotsmith/l2met/wiki/Usage), [archetecture](https://github.com/ryandotsmith/l2met/wiki/Architecture), and [administration](https://github.com/ryandotsmith/l2met/wiki/Administration).

 ## Getting Started